-Free Up Memory, as its name suggests, is supposed to free up computer memory in order to allow the system to perform various tasks more effectively (faster).
-However, this software is used to perform ad fraud.
-To trick people into installing it, its developers disguise it as a regular, legitimate program.
-This malicious ad fraud tool is categorized as trojan and can be controlled remotely.
-For this reason we strongly recommend not to use (install) Free Up Memory and remove/uninstall it if it is already installed on the operating system.
+As its name suggests, Free Up Memory supposedly frees up space to allow the system to perform various tasks more effectively (and faster).
+In fact, this software is used to perform ad fraud.
+To trick people into installing the software, developers disguise it as a regular, legitimate program.
+This malicious ad fraud tool is categorized as a trojan and can be controlled remotely.
+Therefore, do not install or use Free Up Memory and remove it if already installed on the operating system.

-Ad fraud is illegal activity, it is done by creating fake (fraudulent) ad traffic and using it to generate revenue in a deceptive way.
-This type of fraud allows cyber criminals to generate income when advertisers pay for a number of impressions and clicks on their ads.
-SEO fraud is a type of fraud where various pages are being made to appear popular (much-visited) so advertisers would pay higher prices for placing their advertisements on them.
-In such cases advertisers get scammed because they pay more money for ads that other people may never see.
-Another ad fraud type is called "stacking" (or "stuffing").
-It is performed when some website that contains many ads (these ads might even be displayed on top of each other) is visited and all displayed ads register one impression.
-One more way to perform it is to spoof domains.
-Fraudsters impersonate various (usually popular) websites (addresses) to trick advertisers into paying money for placing ads on pages that actually have low or not traffic at all.
-Click fraud is a type of fraud when fraudsters use infected systems and add them to botnets or use systems that are infected with other trojans.
-Either way, they use systems/computers of other people to visit various websites or/and click on various links (URLs).
-It is unknown what form of ad fraud Free Up Memory tool is used to perform, however, people who have computers infected with this trojan-type programs unknowingly become a part of illegal activities.
-If there is a reason to believe that there is a program of this type (or this particular tool) installed on the operating system, it should be removed immediately.
+Ad fraud is illegal activity and performed by creating fake (fraudulent) ad traffic and using it to generate revenue in deceptive ways.
+This type of fraud allows cyber criminals to generate revenue when advertisers pay for a number of impressions and clicks to their ads.
+SEO fraud allows various web pages to seem popular (much-visited) so that advertisers pay higher prices for placing advertisements on them.
+In these cases, advertisers are scammed, since they pay more money for ads that other people may never see.
+Another ad fraud technique is called "stacking" (or "stuffing").
+This is performed when a website is visited that contains many ads (that might even be displayed on top of each other).
+All displayed ads register one impression.
+Another fraudulent technique is to spoof domains.
+Fraudsters emulate various popular websites (URLs) to trick advertisers into paying for placing ads on the web pages (in fact, these have low or no traffic at all).
+Click fraud is employed when scammers use infected systems and add them to botnets or they employ systems that are infected with other trojans.
+In any case, they use systems/computers of unsuspecting people to visit various websites and/or click links (URLs).
+It is unknown which form of ad fraud Free Up Memory adopts, however, people who have computers infected with this trojan-type program inadvertently facilitate illegal activities.
+If you believe that there is a program of this type (or this specific tool) installed on the operating system, remove it immediately.

 |Name||Free Up Memory advertising fraud software|